borgmon/freshly-show-rating/README.md

 # freshly-show-rating
-A script show your freshly ratings
+A script shows your freshly ratings

 ---